Serving Students as a Club Advisor

 Do I accept personal liability as an advisor?

 As employees, advisors are indemnified by the CSU.
 Each employee is protected under the university insurance program while acting in the course and scope of employment.
-Cal Poly will protect and defend employees that are named in a civil action that results from their role as a club advisor when they are acting in the course and scope of this part of their job.
+Cal Poly will protect and defend employees who are named in a civil action that results from their role as club advisors when they are acting in the course and scope of this part of their job.

 Why do I have to take a club training?

-It's required, and it's designed to help you in your role as advisor.
+It is required, and it is designed to help you in your role as advisor.
 Training for officers and advisors is one of the Executive Orders required of all CSUs.
 The Clubs & Organizations Office, a department within Student Affairs, officially recognizes Cal Poly clubs based on university standards and requirements, which include a current registration.
 In order to remain active (e.g. access club funds, receive ASI Club Funding, submit E-Plans), all presidents, treasurers, and advisors must complete the online training annually, and every club must re-register each year.